oksan4ik10/oksan4ik10/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I did work for the Amediateka, Ile De Beaute and Heinz
 - 👩‍🏫 I have been teaching frontend for over 9 years.
-- 🥅 2025 Goals: Learn more about IndexDB
 - 📩Contact with me: [Telegram](https://t.me/kalininaFrontend)

 ### :hammer_and_wrench: Languages and Tools :